Detox your home - you know you want toSep 29, 2018

-If you’d look into your cleaning cupboard (always assuming that you have such a thing), you’ll probably find a large number of plastic bottles containing window cleaners, surface cleaners, desinfectant sprays, bathroom cleaners, furniture spray, toilet bleach etc.
+If you’d look into your cleaning cupboard (always assuming that you have such a thing), you’ll probably find a large number of plastic bottles containing window cleaners, surface cleaners, disinfectant sprays, bathroom cleaners, furniture spray, toilet bleach etc.

 In my childhood home, Thursday was cleaning day.
 My mum donned her oldest pinny and marigolds and moved ornaments and furniture alike in order to give the house a massive scrub - if this seems a bit extreme, yes, it WAS the 70ties and I AM German (although these days furniture in our house only gets moved for cleaning when we move out).
-The main thing I remember of my childhood Thursdays is that I hopped onto my bicycle and staid away all day, because I could not stand the smell.
+The main thing I remember of my childhood Thursdays is that I hopped onto my bicycle and stayed away all day because I could not stand the smell.
 The familiarity of our home was overpowered for a few hours, and it reeked of chemicals with some fake lemon thrown in instead.

 These days we assume that, if we can buy it in a supermarket, it’s gotta be safe.
 WRONG!!!
 Did you know that there are no real regulations on what you can and can’t put into cleaning products?
 I deliberately am not going out of my way here to provide you with a selection of links - you are an intelligent being, and the evidence is endless.
 If you haven’t done so already, google “Are household cleaners harmful” and proceed to tear your hair out).

-Phosphates in cleaning products cause massive algal blooms messing with the natural ecosystem by stealing oxygen from water - the lake near our French home had to be closed twice for the whole summer in recent years because of increase in algae.
-Apart from the mess with nature, nobody could go swimming, so no-one went to the beach and ate ice cream and local businesses lost a whole summers income.
+Phosphates in cleaning products cause massive algal blooms messing with the natural ecosystem by stealing oxygen from water - the lake near our French home had to be closed twice for the whole summer in recent years because of the increase in algae.
+Apart from the mess with nature, nobody could go swimming, so no one went to the beach and ate ice cream and local businesses lost a whole summers income.

 125 distilled vinegar: £0.15